agapebondservant/tap-data/workshop/content/deploy-mlflow.md

 tanzu package repository add mlflow-package-repository --url {{DATA_E2E_REGISTRY_USERNAME}}/mlflow-packages-repo:1.0.0 -n {{session_namespace}}
 ```

-Next, we may want to update the default configuration values associated with the MLFlow package.
+Next, we may want to update the default configuration values associated with the MLflow package.
 To do this, let's view our options by showing the **values schema**:
 ```execute
 tanzu package available get mlflow.tanzu.vmware.com/1.0.0 --values-schema